-Hiukkavaara community centre
+Hiukkavaara community centre in Finland

 We are building a multi-purpose community centre in Oulu’s Hiukkavaara district.
 The community centre will house a day-care centre, a primary school with capacity for 700 pupils, morning and after-school clubs as well as youth and sports clubs.
 The building will also include an adult education centre and a school library.
 The planned gross surface area is approximately 11,000 square metres.
 The construction of the Hiukkavaara community centre began in spring 2016 and it will be completed in late summer 2017.